Takuro Matsui

-Takurō Matsui (松井 太久郎; Fukuoka Prefecture, 3 December 1887 – 10 June 1969) was a Lieutenant General in the Imperial Japanese Army in World War II.
+Takurō Matsui (松井 太久郎) was a lieutenant general in the Imperial Japanese Army during World War II.

-Matsui commanded the Western District Army between 15 July 1938 and 9 March 1940.
+Matsui commanded the Western District Army between July 15, 1938, and March 9, 1940.

-He received command of the 5th Japanese Division on 15 October 1940, which fought at that time in China in the Second Sino-Japanese War.
-On 8 December 1941, his division landed on the beaches of Southern Thailand and fought with success in the Malayan Campaign and the following Battle of Singapore.
+He received command of the 5th Japanese Division on October 15, 1940, which fought at that time in China in the Second Sino-Japanese War.
+On December 8, 1941, his division landed on the beaches of Southern Thailand and fought with success in the Malayan campaign and the following Battle of Singapore.

-On 11 May 1942, he was replaced at the head of the division by Lieutenant General Yamamoto Tsutomi.
+On May 11, 1942, he was replaced at the head of the division by Lieutenant General Yamamoto Tsutomi.

-On 18 March 1943 he became Chief of Staff of the China Expeditionary Army, a post he would hold until 1 February 1945, when he became commander until the end of the War of the Thirteenth Army, posted in the lower Yangtze River area of east central China.
+On March 18, 1943, he became Chief of Staff of the China Expeditionary Army, a post he would hold until February 1, 1945, when he became commander of the Thirteenth Army, posted in the lower Yangtze River, until the end of the war.